nEXam-App/nEXam-doc/docs/SRS.md

 <!--[This section describes the software requirements and objectives     that have some significant impact on the architecture, for example, safety,     security, privacy, use of an off-the-shelf product, portability, distribution,     and reuse.
 It also captures the special constraints that may apply: design     and implementation strategy, development tools, team structure, schedule,     legacy code, and so on.]-->

 ### 3.1 Functionality
-This section will explain the different use cases, you could see in the Use Case Diagram, and their functionality.
+This section explains the different use cases you can see in the use case diagram and their functionality.
+For more information, see our [Use Case Specification](https://github.com/Calco2001/nEXam/tree/main/docs/Use_Case_Specification).
-More information is available at our [Use-Case-Specification](https://github.com/Calco2001/nEXam/blob/main/docs/Use-Case%20Specification.md).

 ### 3.2 Usability
 We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the app.
 Though an FAQ document will be available, it should not be necessary to use it.